DanielMamaev/MonCenterLib/README.md

 ## How to install
 ### Basic install

-1. Download and unpack repository;
-2. Move to directory MonCenterLib;
-3. Don't forget to enable the python virtual environment;
+1. Don't forget to enable the python virtual environment;
-4. Run `pip install .`
+2. Run `pip3 install moncenterlib`
-5. Ready to use.
+3. Ready to use.

 ### Install in Google Colab

-1. Download repository. `!git clone https://github.com/DanielMamaev/MonCenterLib.git`
-2. Move to MonCenterLib directory and run `!cd MonCenterLib && pip install .`
+1. Run `!pip3 install moncenterlib`
-3. Ready to use.
+2. Ready to use.

 ## Documentation and usage example
 * See documentation [here](https://moncenterlib.readthedocs.io/)